Wacom-Developer/personal-knowledge-library/docs/knowledge/base/ontology.md

     ### Static methods

     `from_dict(property_dict: Dict[str, Any]) ‑> knowledge.base.ontology.OntologyProperty`
-    :   Create ontology property from dictionary.
+    :   Create ontology property from a dictionary.
         Parameters
         ----------
         property_dict: Dict[str, Any]